 Key Takeaways

-• The EB2 visa is for foreign professionals with advanced degrees or exceptional abilities in science, business, or the arts.
+• The EB2 visa offers permanent residency for professionals with advanced degrees or exceptional ability.

 An EB-2 Visa is an ideal option for those seeking permanent residency in the United States that have significant degrees and work experience in his or her field of expertise.
 4 min read